You’ve got an allergy dog– a miserable one at that. Your dog is itchy. Like really itchy.

 If you plan on using salmon oil, rotate it.
 A word of caution about using a generic “fish oil” for your dog’s allergies, too.
 It’s often impossible to know the source of the fish, which is one of the many reasons why fish oil isn’t our first choice for Omega 3s.

 Other plant-based sources of Omega 3s like flax and hemp contain the form ALA.
 While they are fine as a fat source, they aren’t as readily available to your dog because the form has to be converted.
-Your carnivore only 5-15% can be converted to the active EPA and DHA– meaning your dog only gets some benefit from these Omega 3s:
+Only 5-15% can be converted to the active EPA and DHA– meaning your dog only gets some benefit from these Omega 3s:

 So, you’ll need to pair any of these omegas with another source that offers active, ready-to-use forms of EPA & DHA if you plan to use them for their Omega 3 benefits.